oroinc/documentation/user_guide/marketing_tracking.rst

 ========================

 *Tracking Website* records define details of a website, for which tracking shall be performed.
-This article describes how to :ref:`create <user-guide-marketing-tracking-websites-create>` and :ref:`manage <user-guide-marketing-tracking-websites-actions>` tracking website records, as well as provides detailed description of their :ref:`View pages <user-guide-marketing-tracking-websites-view-page>`.
+This article describes how to create, manage and view the tracking details.

 .. _user-guide-marketing-tracking-websites-create: